+Members need to maintain at least 50% of the collateral in the form of cash and cashequivalents.
 Collateral is valued on a daily basis, and stable and conservative haircuts are applied.

-In addition to SEBI guidelines on acceptance of collateral, NSE Clearing has stipulated several prudential norms for collateral to ensure that the accepted collateral has low credit, liquidity and market risks.
+In addition to SEBI guidelines on acceptance of collateral, NSE Clearing has stipulated several prudential norms for collateral to ensure that the accepted collateral has low credit, liquidity, and market risks.

-Initial margins
+3. Initial margins

 Initial margins as prescribed by SEBI are levied on an upfront basis.
 These margins are computed after every trade for each client on a real time basis.
 One client's positions/margins are not offset against another client's positions/margin or with a proprietary position/margin.
 Value at Risk (VaR) method is followed for 99% confidence level.
 Extreme loss margins (ELM) are also imposed on each security.
 Margin rates for each security are revised multiple times in a day for imposing margins.
 In case of derivatives SPAN portfolio margins are imposed on an upfront basis.
-In case of long option positions, unsettled premium is charged as buy premium margin.
+In case of long option positions, unsettled premium is charged as buy premium margin in Commodity Derivatives segment.